 Also known as terminal knee extension, for those not into the brevity thing.
 We all love a good acronym in the PT realm: WNL ROM w/TKEduring SLR and CKC WB TKE s/p ACLR!
 OMG!

 Terminal knee extension is of obvious importance for a number of reasons.
 Have you ever tried holding a push-up position/plank without your elbows locked?
 Stress much?
 Lock em’ out and things become a bit more mechanically stable.
-And the triceps isn’t getting pissed.
+And the triceps isn’t getting as stressed.
 Add a patella or two to the pot and now; without full extension you have additional stressors to the sulcus and PFJ, a quad that isn’t able to work efficiently, and a limb that has difficulty supporting the body.
-There are a few other mechanisms in at play, such as the “screw home” mechanism assisting external rotation of the tibia, creating an optimal relationship between the articular surfaces of the femoral condyles and it’s counterparts.
-This environment may be an rather welcome “home” to a knee that is otherwise undergoing excessive mechanical stress (hence, excessive mechanoreceptor input, in which the motherboard will often react by giving us an anything but passive-aggressive message as an output; PAIN! …and further hypertonicity… and whatever other fortifying agents it deems necessary to motivate us out of the situation.)
+There are a few other mechanisms in at play, such as the “screw home” mechanism assisting external rotation of the tibia, creating an optimal relationship between the articular surfaces of the femoral condyles and its' counterparts.
+This environment may be a rather welcome “home” to a knee that is otherwise undergoing excessive mechanical stress (hence, excessive mechanoreceptor input, in which the motherboard will often react by giving us an anything but passive-aggressive message as an output; PAIN! …and further hypertonicity… and whatever other fortifying agents it deems necessary to motivate us out of the situation.)

 A recent case I used visual feedback to assist with my TERMINAL knee extension was a young male about 3 weeks s/p R Knee retinacular release, who had been struggling with his quad sets due to lack of full extension, and moderate swelling.
 Swelling and quad inhibition was a major limiting factor, so beyond RICE action, eliminating potential aggravating inputs was desired.